johnpaulada/graphql-slides/PITCHME.md

 ## A Practical Introduction
 ---
 ## GraphQL
-<span>is a new API standard that provides a more efficient, powerful and flexible alternative to REST</span>
+<span style="color: #444">is a new API standard that provides a more efficient, powerful and flexible alternative to REST</span>